unChaz/sci-fi-5e/srd/mechanics/feats.md

 You have learned a number of tek skills that you can cast as rituals.
 These tek skills are written in a ritual book, which you must have in hand while casting one of them.

 When you choose this feat, you acquire a ritual book holding two 1st-level tek skills of your choice.
-Choose one of the following classes: bard, cleric, druid, sorcerer, warlock, or wizard.
+Choose one of the following classes: evangelist, priest, morph, scion, cybernetic, or arcanist.
 You must choose your tek skills from that class’s tek skill list, and the tek skills you choose must have the ritual tag.
-The class you choose also determines your tek skillcasting ability for these tek skills: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.
+The class you choose also determines your tek skillcasting ability for these tek skills: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph; or Intelligence for arcanist.

-If you come across a tek skill in written form, such as a tek tek skill scroll or a wizard’s tekcaster, you might be able to add it to your ritual book.
+If you come across a tek skill in written form, such as a tek tek skill scroll or a arcanist’s tekcaster, you might be able to add it to your ritual book.
 The tek skill must be on the tek skill list for the class you chose, the tek skill’s level can be no higher than half your level (rounded up), and it must have the ritual tag.
 The process of copying the tek skill into your ritual book takes 2 hours per level of the tek skill, and costs 50 gp per level.
 The cost represents material components you expend as you experiment with the tek skill to master it, as well as the fine inks you need to record it.

 #### SAVAGE ATTACKER
 Once per turn when you roll damage for a melee weapon attack, you can reroll the weapon’s damage dice and use either total.